CloudNativeSDWAN/cnwan-adaptor/README.md

-# CNWAN Adaptor API server
+# CNWAN Adaptor

+The CNWAN Adaptor is part of the Cloud Native SD-WAN (CNWAN) project.
+Please check the [CNWAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
+You can contact the CNWAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).

 ## Overview
 This CNWAN Adaptor takes as input several cloud parameters, such as endpoint IP and port, and associated metadata (e.g. traffic profiles), and sends them to a SDWAN controller.
 The controller implements policies to steer traffic flows for these endpoints to the desired tunnel or apply a SLA on them.